What is a Durable Power of Attorney?

 - be in writing

-- signed by an adult
+- be signed by an adult

 - name an agent or attorney in fact

-- be acknowledged
+- be notarized

 When does a durable power of attorney take effect?